Mr. Goalie Glenn Hall

 Here are some highlights from Glenn Hall’s impressive career:

-1. Calder Memorial Trophy: As a rookie, Hall won the Calder Memorial Trophy, which is awarded to the best rookie player in the NHL.
+1. Calder Memorial Trophy: Hall won the Calder Memorial Trophy, which was awarded to the best rookie player in the NHL.

 2. Vezina Trophies: He received the Vezina Trophy three times during his career.
 At that time, this award was given to the goaltender on the team who allowed the fewest goals.
-Nowadays, this distinction results in being awarded the William M. Jennings Trophy.
+Nowadays, this distinction has resulted in the award of the William M. Jennings Trophy.

 3. All-Star Goaltender: Hall was voted the First Team All-Star goaltender seven times.
 His consistent performance made him one of the league’s top goalies.